saugatchand/saugatchand/README.md

-# Hi there 👋, I'm Saugat Chand
+# Hi there, I'm Saugat Chand

 I'm currently pursuing a BSc.IT at Presidential Graduate School and learning programming from the basics.
 I also have a passion for social media content creation.